eway-crm/php-lib/Examples/EditDieOnConflictFalse/README.md

 ```

-If we were to search this newly created Company, we would get this:
+If we want to search this newly created Company, we would get this:
 ```console

 object(stdClass)[2]